MGM+: Streaming

+and in the UK in May 2024.

+Outside of the United States, MGM+ closed a content deal with Lions Gate Entertainment Corporation (now Starz Entertainment and then parent company of Lionsgate Studios) to take over programming from Lionsgate+ (formerly Starzplay), after the later had ceased its operations in those markets.
+The deal includes a package of premium films and television series from Lionsgate and Starz.

 MGM+ On Demand

-MGM+ On Demand is MGM+'s television video on demand service that is available to the channel's subscribers at no additional cost.
+MGM+ On Demand, a television video on demand service, is available to the channel's subscribers at no additional cost.
 It offers feature films from MGM+'s distribution partners and the network's original series, as well as original concert and stand-up comedy specials that were previously seen on the network.
 MGM+ On Demand's rotating program selection incorporates select new titles that are added each Friday, alongside existing program titles held over from the previous one to two weeks.
 It is available to MGM+ subscribers of, among other providers, Charter Communications (including the former Time Warner Cable and Bright House Networks systems that are now part of Charter Spectrum), Cox Communications, Dish Network, Mediacom, Sling TV, and Verizon FiOS.